Pressure builds on Biden ahead of student loan cliff - NewsBreak

 Pressure builds on Biden ahead of student loan cliff

-In recent days, the White House has drawn widespread blowback as advocates and progressives implore the administration to push back, or forego entirely, a February date to lift a pandemic forbearance on student loan payments.
+In recent days, the White House has drawn widespread blowback as advocates and progressives implore the administration to push back, or forego entirely, a February date to lift a pandemic forbearance on student loan payments.“We believe this was just a random shooting,” Police investigate shooting that killed 76-year-old

 “This is going to be a hard blow to people who have struggled throughout this pandemic.
 It’s the wrong move,” Sen. Elizabeth Warren (D-Mass.) said this week.

 Biden last extended the hold in the summer through Jan.
 31, 2022 in what the administration described then as the “final extension.”
-And, despite growing calls from progressives calling for another extension in light of the ongoing pandemic, the White House hasn’t moved from its position in recent days.EXPLAINER: What’s behind changes in student loan forgiveness
+And, despite growing calls from progressives calling for another extension in light of the ongoing pandemic, the White House hasn’t moved from its position in recent days.74-year-old Oklahoma woman allegedly attacked by stranger while letting dog outside

 Those comments have become fodder for criticism on social media and added fuel to a continued push by progressives urging the president to use his executive power to unilaterally cancel student loan debt.